 The <clr> button will reset any changed setting back to the default settings by simply tapping the button.

 Settings and Help Functions

-The Home Screen has four buttons that allow you to launch the Setup Program, Tutorials, Creative Consultant and eco functions for the machine.
+The Home Screen has four buttons that allow you to launch the Setup Program and Help functions for the machine.